omkarcloud/google-maps-scraper/README.md

 [![Google Maps Video Tutorial](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/video.png)](https://www.youtube.com/watch?v=6UZhTlkCb9A)

+## 📦 Requirements

+To use the scraper, you must have Node.js 18+ and Python 3.8+ installed on your PC.

 ## 🚀 Getting Started

 Let's get started generating Google Maps Leads by following these super simple steps: